 Some medical conditions make students vulnerable to infections that would rarely be serious in most children.
-The school will normally have been made aware of such vulnerable children.
+New Forest Care Education will normally have been made aware of such vulnerable children.
 These children are particularly vulnerable to chickenpox, measles or slapped cheek disease (parvovirus B19) and, if exposed to either of these, the parent/carer will be informed promptly and further medical advice sought.
 We will advise these children to have additional immunisations, for example for pneumococcal and influenza.